adamierymenko/fenc/README.md

 For reading the key from the terminal it uses OpenBSD's readpassphrase() function, which will only be compiled in if it is available.

 It's only 530 lines of C code and should compile on almost anything.
-It's missing code to generate a good random IV on Windows, so if someone wants to build it there they can do a pull request and add it.
-Right now it will work on Windows but will just use the clock.
-For the IV this is technically okay but it's better to use strong randomness for crypto stuff as a rule.

 ### Security